OUTLINE OF 18TH CENTURY ASTRONOMY

 1743 - d'Alembert uses energy concept in Newton gravity theory

-1744 - Pope allows Galileo's 'Dialogue ...' ro publish only with
+1744 - Pope allows Galileo's 'Dialogue ...' to publish only with

-his denial of Copernicus system included in it
+his denial of Copernicus system in it

 1744 - Cassini makes first national geodetic survey, in France

-1744 - deCheseaux studies 'Olbers's' paradox
+1744 - duCheseaux studies 'Olbers's paradox'

 1745 - Laplace proposes Earth is splash of Sun after comet